Nina Sobell

-Nina Sobell is a contemporary sculptor, videographer, and performance artist.
-She began creating web-based artworks in the early 1990s.
+Nina Sobell (born 1947, Patchogue, New York) is a contemporary sculptor, digital artist, videographer, and performance artist.
+She began creating web-based net artworks in the early 1990s.

 Early life and education

-Sobell was born in Patchogue, New York in 1947.
-In 1969, she earned a B.F.A. at Tyler School of Art, Temple University in Philadelphia, Pennsylvania, and an in 1971 she earned an M.F.A. at Cornell University in Ithaca, New York.
+In 1969, Sobell earned a B.F.A. at Tyler School of Art, Temple University in Philadelphia, Pennsylvania, and an in 1971 she earned an M.F.A. at Cornell University in Ithaca, New York.
+While at Cornell, Sobell started using video to observe the interactions viewers would have with sculptures she placed anonymously in public spaces.
+Sobell was interested in the relation between art and the viewer, and believed that the audience actually became part of the work through interacting with it, creating new outputs of art with each different interaction.
 She taught at UCLA in the Design Media in the Arts, Film, TV and Digital Media Department in 1982 and 1983, the School of Visual Arts, New York, and served as a visiting lecturer at Goldsmiths College, University of London, in 2005 and 2006.
 Sobell has lectured and participated on panel discussions at many academic institutions, including Ars Electronica.